POWRi WAR Readies for 12th Annual Hockett/McMillin Memorial

 From POWRi

 Belleville, IL.
-(8/17/2022) Rapidly approaching The Twelfth Annual Jesse Hockett Daniel McMillin Memorial presented by General Tire at Lucas Oil Speedway, in Wheatland Missouri, will see similar formats and guidelines to previous years’ events for the Lucas Oil POWRi Wingless Auto Racing Sprint League on September 15-17.
+(8/18/2021) Adhering to team and fan feedback, the Twelfth Annual Jesse Hockett/Daniel McMillin Memorial presented by General Tire, held at Lucas Oil Speedway in Wheatland Missouri, will see split-field formatting and guidelines for the Lucas Oil POWRi Wingless Auto Racing Sprint League on September 15-17.

-Giving fans a chance to see their favorite drivers compete on Thursday, September 15th, and Friday, September 16th ultimately leading up to Championship Night on Saturday, September 17th for Lucas Oil POWRi WAR Sprint League entrants, with the addition of competitors earning seasonal points for each of their weekend feature finishes.
+Running split field Preliminary Nights on Thursday, September 15th, and Friday, September 16th ultimately leading up to Championship Night on Saturday, September 17th for Lucas Oil POWRi WAR Sprint League entrants, with the addition of each competitor earning a show-up 50-point seasonal bonus for the weekend event.

 Pre-Entry for POWRi WAR competitors at the twelfth annual JHDM Memorial is available online at www.powri.com under the Hockett/McMillin Registration link thru MyRacePass.